Quantum Information Dimension and Geometric Entropy: Introduction

 \section{Introduction}

 When connecting theory to experiment both classical and quantum mechanics (CM and QM) must cope with the emergence of randomness and uncertainty.
-However, the nature of randomness differs.
-While inherent in QM (Born's rule), in CM it dynamically emerges via the instabilities associated with deterministic chaos.
-In CM, dynamical systems theory provides the correct set of tools to model and explain the emergent stochastic dynamics of both Hamiltonian and dissipative systems.
-Building on previous results \cite{Anza20a} that leverage the geometric parallels between classical and quantum state spaces (both symplectic manifolds), in this manuscript we extend several tools of analysis for the out-of-equilibrium phenomena of classical systems to the quantum domain.
-This strengthens the parallels and provides a novel paradigm for investigating open quantum systems out of equilibrium.
-More specifically, following Kolmogorov and Sinai's use of Shannon's information theory \cite{Shan48a} to quantify degrees of deterministic chaos \cite{Gelf56a,Kolm56a,Kolm59b,Kolm58,Kolm59,Sina59}, we show that the parallels go even deeper and lead to new descriptive and quantitative tools.
-This is done by leveraging Geometric Quantum Mechanics, an approach to quantum mechanics based on differential geometry which gets rid of the physical redundancies intrinsic to the standard, linear algebra, approach.
+However, the nature of randomness, and its dynamical emergence, can differ.
+Building on previous results \cite{Anza20a,Sone21} that exploit geometric parallels between classical and quantum state spaces (both with state spaces equipped with symplectic manifolds), we extend several tools for analyzing out-of-equilibrium classical systems to the quantum domain.
+This strengthens the parallels and provides a novel paradigm for investigating far-from-equilibrium open quantum systems.

+Specifically, following Kolmogorov and Sinai's use of Shannon's information theory \cite{Shan48a} to quantify degrees of deterministic chaos \cite{Gelf56a,Kolm56a,Kolm59b,Kolm58,Kolm59,Sina59}, we show that the parallels go even deeper and lead to new descriptive and quantitative tools.
+This is done using \emph{Geometric Quantum Mechanics} (QGM), an approach to quantum mechanics based on differential geometry that removes physical redundancies in quantum states intrinsic to the standard, linear-algebra approach.

-Quantum mechanics, indeed, is grounded in a formalism in which the states of a discrete system are vectors in a complex Hilbert space $\mathcal{H}$ of generic finite dimension $D$.
-However, it is well-known that such a formulation is redundant since vectors differing only in normalization and global phase are physically equivalent.
+QM, in point of fact, is grounded in a formalism in which the states of a discrete system are vectors in a complex Hilbert space $\mathcal{H}$ of generic finite dimension $D$.
+However, it is well-known that such a formulation is redundant: vectors differing only in normalization and global phase are physically equivalent.
 Implementing this equivalence relation leads to the space where quantum states live: the complex projective Hilbert space $\PH \sim \mathbb{C}P^{D-1}$.
-This is the starting point for a differential-geometric formulation of quantum mechanics called \emph{geometric quantum mechanics} \cite{STROCCHI1966,Miel68,Kibble1979,Heslot1985,Page87,And90,Gibbons1992,Ashtekar1995,Ashtekar1999,Brody2001,Carinena2007,Chruscinski2006,Marmo2010,Avron2020,Pastorello2015,Pastorello2015a,Pastorello2016,Clemente-Gallardo2013}.
-It is important to stress that, while the mathematical formulation differs, the phenomena addressed are precisely the same as standard quantum mechanics.
+This is GQM's starting point \cite{STROCCHI1966,Miel68,Kibble1979,Heslot1985,Page87,And90,Gibbons1992,Ashtekar1995,Ashtekar1999,Brody2001,Carinena2007,Chruscinski2006,Marmo2010,Avron2020,Pastorello2015,Pastorello2015a,Pastorello2016,Clemente-Gallardo2013}.